Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

-If you think HMRC caused your late payment, explain in writing why you think that HMRC’s actions caused the late payment.
+If you think we caused your late payment, explain in writing why you think that our actions caused the late payment.
 Include any supporting evidence with your letter.

 If you do not think you should pay interest, have been charged too much, or want a full interest breakdown, write to:

 You’ve 12 months from the filing date to amend your return.
 The filing date is 14 days after the effective date of your transaction.

 Amend by phone

 You can amend minor changes by calling the Stamp Duty Land Tax helpline.
 These include: